Fletcher Allen, a Vermont university hospital and medical center, serves all of

 Fletcher Allen is a leader in cardiac care.
 If you or a loved one is having a heart attack, every second counts, and you want to be sure you are in the care of skilled hands.
 Fletcher Allen outcomes rank among the top hospitals in the country.

 Fletcher Allen's internationally known heart failure experts bring new and innovative therapies to patients and families every day.

-Ischemic heart disease refers to conditions in which heart muscle is damaged or works inefficiently because of an inadequate flow of blood to the heart.
+Ischemic heart disease refers to conditions in which the heart muscle is damaged or works inefficiently because of inadequate blood flow to the heart.